 He served as a faculty member at the University of Southern California from 1969-1988 with an active clinical pharmacology research program in cancer, AIDS, and geriatrics therapy.
 While at Iowa, his research interests shifted to healthcare leadership in health sciences education and research.

 Cohen served as dean of the University of Kentucky College of Pharmacy for 11 years before joining the UI College of Pharmacy.
-During his tenure he oversaw the full implementation of the Doctor of Pharmacy (PharmD) Program and the opening of the Dale E. Wurster Center for Pharmaceutical Services.
+During his tenure he oversaw the full implementation of the Doctor of Pharmacy (PharmD) Program.

 Following his deanship, Cohen served as the UI’s vice president of research from 2008-2012 and then as special assistant to the provost until 2014.
 In that role, he led the UI partnership with Kirkwood Community College and eight local school districts in creating a unique model for teaching science, technology, engineering and math (STEM) to high school students at the Kirkwood Regional Center on the UI Research Campus.